santilade/FuelRank/README.md

 ## Workflow

-1. **Scraping Static Info** (Run manually or monthly):
+1. **Collect Static Info** (Run manually or monthly):
-    - Scrapers generate `.json` files with editable station metadata.
+    - Data Collectors generate `.json` files with editable station metadata.
-    - These files are manually reviewed and optionally corrected.
+    - These files are manually reviewed and optionally corrected (not possible to get allways accurate location data).
     - Then loaded into the database using `init_db.py` via utility functions.
 2. **Price data** (Run frequently, via cron)
-    - Each scraper fetches updated fuel prices and discounts.
+    - Each data collector fetches updated fuel prices and discounts.
     - If the new price is different from the last saved price, it is inserted.
     - No duplicates are saved.
 3. **Database Structure** (simplified)